Can I get a job in child care?

-These are some of the questions we receive almost everyday about the Certificate III in Early Childhood Education and Care.
+These are some of the questions we receive almost every day about the Certificate III in Early Childhood Education and Care, the national quality standard for child care.
 You probably have similar concerns if you’re thinking of taking up this national qualification or are already studying it today.

-To put your concerns to rest and bring you closer to gaining your qualification, we’ve compiled the answers to the 10 most asked questions by our child care students.
-Take a look at the list below and get valuable information about the Cert III ECE.
+To put your concerns to rest and bring you closer to gaining your qualification, we’ve compiled the answers to the 10 most asked questions by our early childhood students.
+Take a look at the list below and get valuable information about the Early Childhood Education certificate:

 The current regulations state that:

-- If you are running your own family day care service or want to work for one, all family day care educators must have or be actively working towards at least an approved certificate III level education and care qualification.
+- If you are running your own family daycare service or want to work for one to support children, all family day care educators must have or be actively working towards at least an approved certificate III level education and care qualification.